People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Experiments

-Furthermore, although each cohort-specific model achieves optimal performance on its own cohort, it also performs adequately on samples from the other cohort, as shown in \cref{fig:auc_each_component}.
-This cross-cohort robustness contributes to PecMan's strong overall performance, reflected in the results reported in \cref{tab:auc}.
+Furthermore, although each subgroup-specific model achieves optimal performance on its own subgroup, it also performs adequately on samples from the other subgroup, as shown in \cref{fig:auc_each_component}.
+This cross-subgroup robustness contributes to PecMan's strong overall performance, reflected in the results reported in \cref{tab:auc}.